-- The Component Metrics table on the composite dashboard provides a high-level overview of each Decision Service component.
-This table includes columns showing the Component Type, the Total Instances, the Running Instances, and the Faulted Instances (recoverable and nonrecoverable). - Select a Decision Service component in the Component Metrics section to display the corresponding Decision Service Component page.
+- 2. The Component Metrics section on the composite dashboard provides a high-level overview of each Decision Service component.
+This table includes columns showing the Component Type, the Total Instances, the Running Instances, and the Faulted Instances (recoverable and nonrecoverable). - 3.
+Select a Decision Service component in the Component Metrics section to display the corresponding Decision Service Component page.